yingyliu/ying-portfolio/README.md

 - Visual Studio Code

 ## Motivation
-I want to use this portfolio to show the reader with my name, photo, and links to sections about me, my work, and how to contact me.
+- I want to use this portfolio to show the reader with my name, photo, and links to sections about me, my work, and how to contact me.
+- I want to use this portfolio to show the reader with my Group Project 1 - newbieBay.

 ## Contribute
 I design the layout and content of the website and make sure everything works functionally as mentioned in the acceptance criteria.